Read in the 2D wave orthotope files from wavefiles.tar.gz

 Downloading and Using a Modified WaveSim.jl

 git clone https://github.com/BYUHPC/WaveSim.jl.git will download the WaveSim.jl package to your current directory.
-If you’re using the 2D implementation, change implementation’s default in src/WaveSim.jl from ND to 2D.
 Open that directory in VS Code and launch the REPL.
-Activate package mode by typing ], then run activate . (if the listed package isn’t already WaveSim) followed by instantiate; you only need to instantiate once, and WaveSim should be active by default.
+Activate package mode by typing ], and then run activate . (if you aren’t in the WaveSim environment).
+If this is your first time running, instantiate will download most of the dependencies; you only need to instantiate once to download.
 That done, you can use WaveSim:

 using WaveSim # this will now load the WaveSim.jl in this directory